Wang Xingxing: Career

 In 2016, Wang joined drone maker DJI.
-However, he resigned after two months to found Unitree Robotics.
-In a 2021 interview with KrAsia, Wang shared that during the firm’s first three years it at times struggled to meet payroll, and that by late 2018 it began generating revenue and attracted additional investment.
+However, he resigned after two months to start Unitree Robotics.
+In a 2021 interview with KrAsia, Wang shared that during the firm's first three years it at times struggled to meet payroll, and that by late 2018 it began generating revenue and attracted additional investment.

 According to Wang in 2021, he stated Boston Dynamics isn't a direct competitor since although its robots are more capable in functionality, its product lifecycle is much longer and slower than Unitree Robotics.
 In addition Unitree Robotics aims at individual consumers segment and has a much cheaper product offering.
 However, Wang considers Marc Raibert his idol.

-In January 2025, Wang made headlines when he was seated in the front row at Xi Jinping’s high-profile business symposium which was attended by representatives of China's leading companies.
+In January 2025, Wang made headlines when he was seated in the front row at Xi Jinping's high-profile business symposium which was attended by representatives of China's leading companies.
 He was the youngest among the group sitting in the front row.

 In 2025, Time included Wang in its TIME100 AI list of influential people in artificial intelligence.